 Our best bet is to stick with the OpenVPN universal protocol which is the up-to-date protocol.
 In addition, it hardly gets any blockage by default from the ISPs, which is, in this case, the most important trait.

-2: Check router settings
+3. Check router settings

 If you’re, on the other hand, limited to PPTP, you’ll have a hard time with certain internet providers.
-It operates on predetermined ports which can get locked.
+It operates on predetermined ports that can get locked.

-We recommend googling your exact router for the better insight on how to do that.
+We recommend googling your exact router for better insight on how to do that.
 Even though options are the same, the login access credentials vary.

 With that, we can conclude this article.
 In case you have a recommendation or question, feel free to post them in the comments section below.